ismailfaruk/ECSE308--Introduction-to-Communication-Systems-and-Networks/README.md

 ## Description

-Lab experiments were done using an ARM processor on an Altera DE1-SoC single board computer.
-The FPGA chip on the DE1-SoC has an ARM processor in was programmed.

 * **Lab0** - **Introduction** - Flashing the computer system onto the board and running the demo program

 *	[**Lab1**](Lab%201%20-%20Signals%20and%20Noise/Lab%201%20Report.pdf) - **Signals and Noise** -